SSWConsulting/SSW.Rules.Content/rules/the-application-do-you-make-the-app-do-the-work/rule.md

 Application upgrade might not only include the .exe and .dll but the database changes.
 How to deploy these changes, manually or using tools to deploy? <br>
 <br>
-Let's see the bad and good examples&#58;
+Let's see the bad and good examples:

 <br><excerpt class='endintro'></excerpt><br>